nits54/JavaScript.log-manager/Readme.txt

 4) Easy colour map for dev and pro for log/warn/error.
 Color map is only available when log is enable.
 5) Easy to set prefix and postfix message in log/warn/error message.
 6) Easy to set a global variable to check in console area(F12).
 Global variable functionality only work.
 When log is  enabled.
 All global variable start with nn_js_global_.
+7) Easy to show alert.
+Alert only available when log is enable.

 Pro:
  Error log is Disable.